Alexuty07/nixos-configuration/README.md

  - Keymaps: ANSI QWERTY English (US), and ISO QWERTY Spanish (ES).
 Switch with Meta + Space
  - Browser: Librewolf
  - Terminal: Konsole & Yakuake

+### Todo
+ - Split the config into multiple modules such as one for programs, one for services, one for system settings, etc.